-In 2019, potential operational events related to credit risk originating from prior periods were recorded in the Base of operational losses (Note 38(b)).
+In 2020, operational risk events were recorded in the Base of operational losses.

 33.9.
 Risk of Early Repayment

 The risk of early repayment is the risk that the Bank will realize a financial loss if customers repay their obligations to the Bank or require repayment before or after the expected deadline.